 Sometimes, having to declare bankruptcy can result in a less-than-perfect credit score.
 Fear not.
 Here’s an unsecured card for people with fair-to-low credit.

 It’s at the bottom of the list because, even though it’s great for credit-builders, if you’re not careful you could be burned by the fees.

-There is a $99 annual fee, but also a higher-than-average APR.
+There is an annual fee that ranges from $0 – $99, but also a higher-than-average APR.
 Combine that with a low credit limit range of $49-300, and you can quickly outgrow your credit limit.
 This card is one to consider when you need to prop up your credit but you have few other options.

 In fact, it can be essential when you want to build your credit back up to excellent.
 Use this card as part of your strategy, and we trust you’ll be ready for a VIP reward in no time.